openwisp/openwisp-firmware-upgrader/docs/user/scheduled-mass-upgrades.rst

 - a **not started** notification when a scheduled batch is skipped because no eligible device remained when its time arrived, and
-- a **completed** notification when a mass upgrade that has started reaches a terminal state, reporting whether it succeeded, failed or was cancelled.
+- a **completed** notification when a mass upgrade that has started reaches a terminal state, reporting whether it succeeded or failed.
+  Cancellation is user-initiated, so it does not trigger a notification.

 The completion notification fires for every mass upgrade, immediate ones included, not only scheduled batches.